Amos-Augo/ch04-sql-assignment/README.md

 ```

 ### Q6: CTE
-- First we compute each customer’s total in a CTE.
+- First, we compute each customer’s total in a CTE.
 - Cross-join to the overall average, then filter customers whose total exceeds the average.

 ```sql